 Treating yourself to a new TV?
 Or maybe you’re long overdue an upgrade?
 Whatever your reasons, there’s a lot of new tech and features you’ll need to wrap your head around, and our handy buying guide will help you do just that.

 TV sizes have changed a lot.
-They now have much thinner bezels, meaning you get more screen size for your money.
+They now have much thinner bezels, letting you get more screen size for your money.
 And the latest tech means TVs are getting thinner and thinner, so even the biggest screens aren’t too imposing in your home.

 Did you know?
 UK households have seen a 50% increase in TV size since 2010.